Jerryharts2024/configure-ad/README.md

 </p>

 - Create the Domain Controller VM (Windows Server 2022) named “DC-1”
+  - create new virtual machine
+  - name the VM
 - Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
+  - ensure that a resource group is created this time and intall the VM in the RG
 - Set Domain Controller’s NIC Private IP address to be static
+  - In Azure, go to the network topology change the NIC IP to static
 - Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.a
 - Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher